lbl-srg/ctrl-flow-dev/cdk/README.md

 npx aws-cdk deploy --require-approval never --outputs-file cdk.out/cdk-outputs.json

 # Export the LbLApiUrl for use in the client build
-#
-# !!!
-This may be overwritten by your local .env file, you may need to find
-# out how to build the client with out using the .env file so that it respects
-# this value
 export REACT_APP_API=$(jq -r .LblCdkStack${LBL_STAGE}.LbLApiUrl cdk.out/cdk-outputs.json)/api

 # Copy the templates.json file out of the server docker image